 Why Is PS4 Beeping, and How to Fix it? | Experts’ Advice

-Is your PS4 console making a beeping sound when it starts…and then doesn’t really start?
-No, you’re not crazy, your PS4 really is beeping, and the sound may be coming from inside your game console, not your speakers.
+so, is your PS4 console making a beeping sound when it starts and then doesn’t really start?
+No, you’re not crazy.
+It is real.
+Your PS4 is beeping, and the sound may be coming from inside your game console, not your speakers.
+This is usually not a good omen.
+In most cases, it indicates that there’s a sort of hardware failure or severe software corruption that badly impacts some hardware functionality.

 These beeps are called beep codes and are used by the BIOS (the software that runs your PS4 hardware) during the POST (an initial test to make sure your PS4 is OK to start) to report certain initial system errors.